ovh/docs/pages/bare_metal_cloud/dedicated_servers/bring-your-own-linux/guide.en-gb.md

 |Could not download image located: `url`|Cannot download image from `imageURL`.|Check that a download with the `curl` command from your server works in rescue mode.
 If some HTTP specific headers are required, you can precise them with the `httpHeaders` argument.|
 |Bad `checkSumType` for downloaded file, got: `n` while expecting `m`.|Incorrect checksum.|- Please ensure that you have specified the correct checksum.<br />- Check that a download with the `curl` command from your server works in rescue mode.|

-See OVHcloud API & Partitioning [Common customer errors](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh#errors) for related partitioning issues.
+See OVHcloud API and Storage [Common customer errors](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh#errors) for related partitioning issues.

 ## Go further